Stridemann/Unity-XR-on-Linux-for-Meta-Quest/README.md

 Copy the entire `NativeFix/` directory into your Unity project root (next to `Assets/`).

+Delete those files if they are exist:

+- NativeFix/openxr_layer/libXrApiLayer_strip_android.so
+- NativeFix/vulkan_layer/libVkLayer_force_timeline_sem.so
+- NativeFix/libfake_jvm.so

 ### Step 2: Copy and Adapt the Launch Script

 Copy `launch_unity_vr.sh` to your project root.
 Edit: